Josh Duggar: 2015

-Duggar resigned his position at FRC Action on May 21, 2015, on the same day the In Touch article was published.
-He stated that he "acted inexcusably" as a teen and said he was "deeply sorry" for what he called his wrongdoings.
-In response to his resignation, FRC president Tony Perkins stated, "Josh believes that the situation will make it difficult for him to be effective in his current work.
+Via a Freedom of Information Act request, In Touch Weekly obtained a redacted police report.
+On May 21, 2015, they published a story about the 2002–2003 events which had been previously unknown to the public.
+Duggar resigned his position at FRC Action the same day.
+He stated that he had "acted inexcusably" as a teen and was "deeply sorry" for what he called his wrongdoings.
+FRC president Tony Perkins said: "Josh believes that the situation will make it difficult for him to be effective in his current work.
 We believe this is the best decision for Josh and his family at this time.
 We will be praying for everyone involved."